adamreir/harpsweeper/documentation/the_problem.md

 Although this example is trivial, it illustrates why organizing for harp can be challanging: Adjusting a single note can propagate through the harp, changing which other notes are played by what string.

-In Harpsweeper, the to examples looks like this:
+In Harpsweeper, the two examples looks like this:

 Example Sequence 1 (Harpsweeper) |  Example Sequence 2 (Harpsweeper)
 :-------------------------:|:-------------------------: